nrwl/nx/docs/nx-cloud/private/standalone.md

 2. MongoDB database
 3. File server

-By default, the container created by the `nxprivatecloud/single-image` image will create two of them: the service, and the file server.
+By default, the container created by the `nxprivatecloud/single-image` image will create two of them: the stateless Nx Cloud service, and the file server.
 Using a single container is the easiest way to set it up, but it isn't the most robust way to run Nx Cloud.

 You will then need to host the database separately:

 - Either by using a service such as Mongo Atlas
 - Or running it yourself.
 For that, we created the `nxprivatecloud/nx-cloud-mongo` image.

-The instructions will go through running the embeded file server, and then, at the end, will talk about hosting your cached artefacts on an external service, such as Amazon S3.
+The instructions will go through running the embedded file server, and then, at the end, will talk about hosting your cached artefacts on an external service, such as Amazon S3.

 ## Running Nx Cloud